-Audit Distilled findings This is the first time that a plan for the tram network has been circulated and finalised within DoT.
+Audit Distilled findings This is the first time that a plan for the tram network has been circulated and finalised witl DoT Having an everything from plan means that different branches within DoT can cross

+DoT.
 Having an overarching tram plan means that different branches within DoT can create a cohesive series of integrated strategies.
 DoT has not published these plans.